lxvm/DeltaRCWA.jl/notebooks/README.md

 # Notebooks

-`DeltaRCWA.ipynb` is a Jupyter notebook exploring the scattering matrix of a sheet-transition condition.

-`star_test.jl` is a Pluto notebook explaining `DeltaRCWA.ipynb` and providing some comparisons to boundary integral techniques for the same
+`3Dproblem.jl` verifies the 3D scattering matrix against the 2D one.

 `interface.jl` describes how to use the interface provided by `DeltaRCWA`.

-`derivations.jl` uses `Symbolics.jl` to derive the scattering matrix from Generalized Sheet Transition Conditions.
+`GSTC.jl` uses `Symbolics.jl` to form scattering matrix from GSTCs.

 `inversion.jl` demonstrates use of iterative solvers, compares their accuracy at inverting blocks of a matrix, and benchmarks different methods.

-`Fresnel.jl` shows how `DeltaRCWA` recovers Fresnel scattering in the limit of nonconducting metasurfaces.
+`Fresnel.jl` shows how GSTCs recover Fresnel scattering.

 ## Setting up this environment